 To the right we can see the bus from the Nettbuss company crossing the Stigfossen Bridge, on its way to Valldal, and then to Geiranger.

-Every day there are a lot of buses here, both from the many cruiseships visiting Åndalsnes,
+Every day during the summer there are a lot of buses here, both from the many cruiseships visiting Åndalsnes,

 , and also passengers from the